File for less and get more.

-As the snow melts and the itch to shake off the winter doldrums sets in, you’re likely ready to jump head first into spring cleaning.
-But, while you are busy purging closets and cleaning out drawers, it’s important to remember your finances may need a little sprucing as well.
+As the itch to shake off the winter doldrums sets in, you’re likely ready to jump head first into spring cleaning.
+But, while you are busy purging closets and cleaning out drawers this spring, it’s important to remember your finances may need a little sprucing as well.

-With the tax filing deadline rapidly approaching, this is the perfect opportunity to reevaluate your financial plan to make sure you’re on the right path to meet your money goals.
+With the tax filing deadline past us, this is the perfect opportunity to reevaluate your financial plan to make sure you’re on the right path to meet your money goals.

 Here are six ways you can do some quick financial spring cleaning.